Conditions Bird flu (avian influenza)

 - Infections in humans can cause a high temperature and respiratory symptoms.
 Severe pneumonia may occur.

-- Bird flu is primarily contracted by people who work in the poultry industry or come into contact with infected birds.
+- Bird flu is primarily contracted by people who work in the poultry industry or come into contact with infected birds or mammals.

 - Hygiene measures can prevent the transmission of the disease and are particularly important for people whose jobs bring them into close contact with poultry.